 The Jobbik party formed in 2003 on the foundations of the Right-Wing Youth Community (Jobboldali Ifjúsági Közösség), an association of radical-nationalist students established at Loránd Eötvös University in Budapest four years earlier (source in Hungarian).

 Jobbik defined itself at the time of its formation as a “value-centered, conservative, national-Christian party that is radical in its methods.”
 The party’s founding statement declared (source in Hungarian):

-Both Hungarian political life and society bear the negative effects of the oppressively long forty years [of communism] and the liberalism that swept down upon us after 1990.
+Both Hungarian political life and society bear the negative effects of the oppressively long 40 years [of communism] and the liberalism that swept down upon us after 1990.
 Whereas the communist régime was openly destructive, the current network—operating within the media-dominated multi-party system—furtively attempts to undermine natural human communities, national identity, historical Churches, local patriotism and families.
-The current political set has submitted to the forces of globalism that are placing the world under its dominion and providing immense material resources for the relaxation of traditional values and the creation of an ultra-liberal, so-called open society.
+The current political garniture has submitted to the forces of globalism that are placing the world under its dominion and providing immense material resources for the relaxation of traditional values and the creation of an ultra-liberal, so-called open society.

 Jobbik quickly supplanted the Hungarian Justice and Life Party (Magyar Igazság és Élet Pártja, or MIÉP) as the main radical-nationalist party in Hungary.

 Election Results and Parliamentary Representation